Jorenar/blog/2021-07-05-vla-pitfalls.md

 <aside class="notice" markdown="1">
-It's probably also worth mentioning that VLAs were partially supposed to be a solution to non-standard `alloca()` function, which even more problematic when it comes to stack.
+It's probably also worth mentioning that VLAs were partially supposed to be a solution to non-standard `alloca()` function, which is even more problematic when it comes to stack.
 </aside>